-Finasteride is a drug approved by the U.S. Food and Drug Administration that effectively treats male pattern balding (androgenic alopecia) and even can stimulate new hair growth.
-First produced by Merck & Co. as a prescription drug (Propecia) but also available in generic versions, Finasteride has been a proven and well-tolerated hair loss prevention treatment for over two decades.
+Finasteride is a drug approved by the U.S. Food and Drug Administration that effectively treats male-pattern balding (androgenic alopecia) and can also stimulate new hair growth.
+First produced by Merck & Co. as a prescription drug (Propecia), it is now also available in generic form.
+Finasteride has a proven track record as an effective and well tolerated hair loss treatment for over two decades.

-Male pattern hair loss is an inherited condition and with growing age affects some 50 percent of all men — nearly 80 percent among Caucasian men.
+Male-pattern hair loss is an inherited condition and with growing age affects some 50 percent of all men, and up to 80% of Caucasian men.
 The condition causes hair follicles to shrink up to the point that they no longer grow new hair.
-Your hair gradually becomes thinner and shorter until your head goes completely bald.
+Your hair gradually becomes thinner and shorter until you go partially or completely bald.

-Long-term treatment with Finasteride, typically as a 1mg once a day dosage, has been proven to stop the hair loss trend within several months after treatment start.
-For around 65 percent of patients it also triggers growth of new hair.
+Long-term treatment with Finasteride, typically as a 1mg once a day dosage, can effectively stop hair loss within several months after dtarting treatment.
+For around 65 percent of patients it will also trigger growth of new hair.

-Finasteride is also used as a medication against enlarged prostate (benign prostatic hyperplasia) and for prostate cancer prevention.
-Other uses of Finasteride are found in treating excessive female hair growth and in hormone replacement therapy.
+Finasteride is also used as a medication to treat an enlarged prostate (benign prostatic hyperplasia) and for prostate cancer prevention.
+Other uses of Finasteride include treating excessive female hair growth and for hormone replacement therapy.

-Unfortunately, the effect is not permanent but only lasts as long as your body receives sufficient Finasteride to keep DHT production low.
+Unfortunately, the effect is not permanent, and will only lasts as long as you continue to take Finasteride.

 Once you stop taking Finasteride, the drug’s presence in your body will decrease to zero within several days and the inhibiting effect on DHT production wears off.
 DHT production gradually resumes again and continues damaging hair follicles, which in turn causes more hair to fall out and less to regrow.
 Most men notice that their balding problem has started again within a couple of months after treatment was stopped.